JiankunWang912/jiankunwang912.github.io/index.md

 ## Research Experience

-- <p style="text-align:left;"><b>Few-shot Personalized Regression</b><span style="float:right;">Jun.
+- <p style="text-align:left;"><b>Few-shot Personalized Regression</b><span style="float:right;">Sep.
 2022 - Present</span></p>
   We focus on the few-shot meta learning problem of personalized regression.
 In our method, the sample-specific model is supported by inter-task meta-knowledge and intra-task sample correlations.
 An end-to-end learning framework is proposed to perform feature extraction and personalized modeling for each meta task.

+- <p style="text-align:left;"><b>Grouped Multi-task Learning</b><span style="float:right;">Jun.
+2022 - Present</span></p>
+  We perform multi-task learning under the assumption that different tasks form several clusters, each of which consists of similar tasks.
+Specifically, the underlying task group structure is captured by applying subspace clustering to parameter learning, as well as exploiting the impact of hidden tasks in the MTL paradigm.

 - <p style="text-align:left;"><b>Multi-task Personalized Learning</b><span style="float:right;">Mar.
-2021 - May.
+2021 - Sep.
 2022</span></p>
   We perform personalized learning in the multi-task scenarios, which enables to save both homogeneity and heterogeneity of samples.
-We develop an efficient alternating algorithm achieving SOTA results under 6 multi-task benchmarks.
-The relevant papers are one accepted by IJCAI22 and one under review.
+We develop efficient alternating algorithms achieving SOTA results under 6 multi-task benchmarks.
+The relevant papers are one accepted by IJCAI22 and one under review at AISTATS23.

 ## Awards and Honors